lgisler/cpp-shallow-dip/docs/core.md

 - [CP.20]: Use RAII, never plain `lock()`/`unlock()`
 - [E.6]: Use RAII to prevent leaks
 - [E.25]: If you can’t throw exceptions, simulate RAII for resource management
+- [SL.C.1]: Don't use setjmp/longjmp
+- [NR.6]: Don't place all cleanup actions at the end of a function and `goto exit`

 ### Stack vs heap memory<a name="stack-vs-heap-memory"></a>